sswam/allemande/doc/nsfw/intro.md

 ## A Few of our Characters and Tools

 **General Chat**
-- Lori: our NSFW meta-agent, sends your message to the best AI for the job; great for beginners
+- Lori and friends: our meta-agents, they relay your message to the best AI for the job; great for beginners.
-- Ally, Barbie, Callam, Dante: friendly chat, can be sexual too
+- Ally, Barbie, Callam, Dante: friendly chat
-- Pyrite: strongly sexual chat
-- Flashi, Gemmi: strong assistants
+- Flashi, Emmy, Claude, Gemmi: strong assistants
-- Fli, Gemm: for concise responses
+- Fli, Emm, Clu, Gemm: for concise responses

 **AI Art**

+Most of the AI art models in Ally Chat are uncensored, and many have NSFW tendencies, but most of them can also draw good SFW art.
+None of them can draw text very well.

-- Illu: SFW image prompting
+- Illu: image prompting
 - Xilu: NSFW image prompting
-- Jily, Hily: high quality, realistic images, including soft-core
+- Jily, Hily: high quality, realistic images, including soft NSFW
 - Poni: cartoon / anime images, can do hard-core and hentai, use "rating safe" in prompt to avoid nudity
 - Coni, Boni, Yoni: semi-realistic images, can do hard-core and hentai, use "rating safe" in prompt to avoid nudity
 - Bigi, Pigi: realistic NSFW images